h4ck3rm1k3/introspector-bottle/README.md

 * execute : what is needed to get it to execute (maybe crash)
 * coverage : what do we need to do to execute all the code paths
 * validate: what is needed to get it to execute validily
+* splitting up sources into logical units. we dont need huge files we want small micro units that we can compile and link and load on the fly into a running program.
+* dynamic creation of shared objects with code changes or single functions
+* wrapping existing shared objects and overloading, intercepting functions
+* wrapping object files and compile/link time object interception

 Many of these things are hidden in autotools and compiler magic, we need to be able to dive into that at any point.